Gallery Fake

 Gallery Fake (ギャラリーフェイク, Gyararī Feiku) is a Japanese manga series written and illustrated by Fujihiko Hosono.
-It was firstly serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from 1992 to 2005, with its chapters collected in 39 tankōbon volumes.
+It was firstly serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from 1992 to 2005, with its chapters collected in 40 tankōbon volumes.
 A two-chapter story and a four-chapter story were published in Weekly Big Comic Spirits in 2012 and 2016, respectively.
 A new serialization of Gallery Fake began in Big Comic Zōkan in 2017.

 A 37-episode anime television series adaptation, animated by TMS Entertainment (episodes 1–25) and Tokyo Kids (episodes 26–37), was broadcast on TV Tokyo in 2005.

 The manga has had over 10 million copies in circulation.
 In 1996, Gallery Fake received the 41st Shogakukan Manga Award for the general category.

 Plot

 On a wharf on Tokyo Bay is a small gallery named Gallery Fake.
-The owner of the gallery, Reiji Fujita, was once a curator at the Metropolitan Museum of Art in New York.
-He was a learned curator with remarkable memory, keen aesthetic sense, great skill in restoration of paintings and knowledge of many languages, so he was called the "Professor".
-However, because of trouble in the workplace, Fujita was forced to quit the museum.
-Now he is an art dealer who sells paintings, authentic and fake alike, sometimes at extraordinary prices, depending on the circumstances or the type of buyer.
-His motto is "One without aesthetic sense can't help being cheated out of his money.
-And by being deceived, one may learn to distinguish real ones from the counterfeit."
+The gallery is owned by Reiji Fujita, who previously worked as a curator at the Metropolitan Museum of Art in New York City.
+Fujita has extensive knowledge of art and restoration, a strong memory, and proficiency in several languages, earning him the nickname "Professor".
+After leaving the museum following workplace conflicts, he became an art dealer who sells both authentic and counterfeit works.
+His prices and choice of works vary depending on the circumstances and the buyer.

 However, Fujita appreciates art and the artists who spent their lives creating it and does not try to deceive people by passing off fake paintings as genuine ones.
 He often helps the people he encounters, and other characters are attracted to him in spite of his sometimes gruff manner.